Monday, May 29, 2017

 Reading Draft - #85, 4.7 out of 12

 Reading Soda Works produces 13 soda flavors in glass bottles.
-They desire a true “old-fashioned” feel combined with a Pennsylvania Dutch taste.
-They have been producing handcrafted soda since 1921 and have continued without interruption at their original location.
+They desire an authentic “old-fashioned” feel and a Pennsylvania Dutch taste.
+They have been making handcrafted soda since 1921 and have continued at their original location without interruption.
 They carbonate the soda in Grundy Tanks, which contain a carbonation stone that adds carbonation under low pressure.
 Besides cane sugar, some say they add Splenda.

 Ingredients: